 Does a ctDNA positive test indicate a recurrence is probable or certain at some point without further treatment?

-If a ctDNA test is positive, there is a strong likelihood for recurrence, but not certain.
+If a ctDNA test is positive, there is a strong likelihood for recurrence, but not 100% certain.
 The likelihood for recurrence is around 80%.
 Meaning, if the test is positive, the chance for recurrence is approximately 80%.
 However, 20% of patients who test positive will not have recurrence.
-The 20% can potentially be cured with adjuvant chemotherapy after their surgery.

 My wife has been recently under surgery for a colon cancer (2nd stage); after 8 months from surgery she just received a negative signatera test.
 As she still has an inflammatory process affecting many nodules in her lungs, my question for you is the following: is the signatera negative test stating she's now totally cancer-free or it states only that she's free from the primary colon cancer ?
 I'd like to know if her lung nodules could be cancer or she is totally cancer free at this time following the signatera test result.
 Thanks for your answer...!